Attorney-General of Australia

-The Attorney-General for Australia is the First Law Officer of the Crown in right of the Commonwealth of Australia, chief law officer of the Commonwealth of Australia and a minister of state.
-The attorney-general is usually a member of the Federal Cabinet, but need not be.
-Under the Constitution, they are appointed by the Governor-General on the advice of the Prime Minister, and serve at the Governor-General's pleasure.
-In practice, the attorney-general is a party politician and their tenure is determined by political factors.
-By convention, but not constitutional requirement, the attorney-general is a lawyer by training (either a barrister or solicitor).
+The Attorney-General of Australia (AG), also known as the Commonwealth Attorney-General, is the minister of state and chief law officer of the Commonwealth of Australia charged with overseeing federal legal affairs and public security as the head of the Attorney-General’s Department.
+The current attorney-general is Michelle Rowland, who was chosen by prime minister Anthony Albanese in May 2025 following the 2025 federal election.
+By convention, the attorney-general is a lawyer.

-It is one of only four ministerial positions (along with Prime Minister, Minister for Defence and Treasurer) that has existed since Federation.
+The attorney-general is one of only four positions in the Commonwealth Government to have continuously been held since federation, along with the prime minister, the minister for defence and the treasurer.

-The current attorney-general is Mark Dreyfus MP, who was sworn in on 1 June 2022 as part of his cabinet following the 2022 Australian federal election.
-Dreyfus is assisted in his portfolio by the Assistant Minister for the Republic held by Matt Thistlethwaite.

 History

 The attorney-general is nearly always a person with legal training, and eleven former attorneys-general have received senior judicial appointments after their ministerial service.

 Billy Hughes was the longest-serving attorney-general of Australia, serving for thirteen and a half years over four non-consecutive terms; this included six years during his own prime ministership.

 Historically, the attorney-generalship was seen as a stepping stone to higher office – Alfred Deakin, Billy Hughes, and Robert Menzies all became prime minister, while John Latham, H. V. Evatt, and Billy Snedden were leaders of the opposition.
 Lionel Bowen was deputy prime minister under Bob Hawke in the 1980s.
 Additionally, four former attorneys-general have won appointment to the High Court – Isaac Isaacs, H. B. Higgins, John Latham, Garfield Barwick, and Lionel Murphy.
 Isaacs later became governor-general.